ccfang2/dimada/README.md

 The main command in this package is `dimada()`.
 Users are required to import response variable and a dataset of original independent variables.
 To construct sieves, users can choose from a variety of basis functions including power series, Legendre polynomials, B-splines and trigonometric polynomials, etc. Since a multivariate setup is considered, users also need to define the maximum number of interacting variables in a single term of sieves.
 If users already have the dataset of sieves, they could directly import the sieves instead of the original variables in this command.

 In terms of Lasso-type methods, users can choose from Lasso, [adaptive Lasso](https://www.tandfonline.com/doi/abs/10.1198/016214506000000735) and [twin adaptive Lasso](https://www.sciencedirect.com/science/article/abs/pii/S030440762100049X).
-Lasso is the basedline method, so it has to be included in the argument of `methods` in `dimada()`.
+Lasso is the baseline method, so it has to be included in the argument of `methods` in `dimada()`.
 An example of this command is given below.

 ```r
 library(dimada)